13 Top Reasons to Visit Greece (Updated 2024)

 6. Tiny Greek Churches

-But Greece, Greece surpasses these with its extraordinary monasteries built into the sides of mountains and balanced precariously atop pinnacles, such as those found in Meteora and Lousios Gorge.
+But Greece surpasses these with its extraordinary monasteries built into the sides of mountains and balanced precariously atop pinnacles, such as those found in Meteora and Lousios Gorge.

 The abandoned Odigitria Church, Greece ©Lifejourney4two